-ISTPs are one of the most complex of Jungian character types, moving seamlessly from quiet bystander to active participant to leader of the revolution in one fell swoop, then back again to invisible, apparently disinterested introvert.
+ISTPs are one of the most complex of Jungian character types, moving seamlessly from quiet bystander to active participant to leader of the revolution in one fell swoop, then back again to an invisible, apparently disinterested introvert.

 The self-indulgent nature of ISTPs means that they will be full on or full off—they don’t do shades of grey.
-ISTPs are at their best in times of crisis and challenge but will have little appetite for follow-through, as they will be looking for a new, complex challenge.
+ISTPs are at their best in times of crisis and challenge, but will have little appetite for follow-through, as they will be looking for a new, complex challenge.

 At their best, ISTPs are excellent at reacting to problems or crises, needing very little preparation.
 They are able to cut to the chase with no preamble or discussion with others, spontaneously grasping the nettle, often to the surprise of those who had mistakenly viewed them as peripheral players.

 ISTPs don’t follow social mores, nor do they need to engage fully with others, and this can give them a distant, aloof persona to others who often don’t quite know where they stand.

 Practical, resourceful, adaptable pragmatists, ISTPs possess an excellent capacity for understanding how anything works, displaying logical, detached analysis.
 They have incredible (often understated) powers of observation and a great talent for logical, dispassionate analysis and getting things to work.

 ISTPs are self-sufficient and very independent, and are only really happy when undertaking some risky or interesting activity.